mlr7/Qiskit-SDK-for-Quantum-Information-Science-in-Python/README.md

 Key Features:

---Quantum Circuits: Design and execute sequences of quantum operations.
+**Quantum Circuits: Design and execute sequences of quantum operations.

---Pulse Scheduling: Customize quantum operations at a lower level for precision control.
+**Pulse Scheduling: Customize quantum operations at a lower level for precision control.

---Transpiler: Optimize quantum circuits for specific quantum devices.
+*Transpiler: Optimize quantum circuits for specific quantum devices.

---Providers and Backends: Interface with quantum hardware and simulators.
+*Providers and Backends: Interface with quantum hardware and simulators.
 Jobs and Results: Manage and retrieve the results of quantum experiments.